 Jiangshi: Blood in the Banquet Hall is a tabletop RPG set in 1920’s Chinatown.
-Banana Chan of Game and a Curry talks about the myth of hopping vampire and her Kickstarter to bring them to life.
+Banana Chan of Game and a Curry talks about the myth of the Chinese hopping vampire and her Kickstarter to bring them to life.

 Banana Chan and Sen-Foong Lim are the lead designers on a new tabletop game called Jiangshi: Bood in the Banquet Hall, which launched on Kickstarter to become fully funded on Day 1.
 It’s easy to see why; her diverse team of authors and designers have crafted a unifying and enlightening cultural experience, utterly unique to the medium of tabletop gaming.